Yongle Encyclopedia: Reception

-At the end of the Ming dynasty, scholars began to question the Yongle Emperor's motives for not commissioning more copies of the encyclopedia, instead of keeping them in storage.
-Some scholars, like Sun Chengze, a Qing scholar, theorized that Emperor Yongle used the literary project for political reasons.
+At the end of the Ming, scholars began to question the Yongle Emperor's motives for not commissioning more copies of the encyclopedia, instead of keeping them in storage.
+Some scholars, like Sun Chengze, a Qing scholar, theorized that the Yongle Emperor used the literary project for political reasons.
 At the time, Neo-Confucians were refusing to take civil service exams, or participate in any imperial duties, due to the Yongle Emperor's violent usurpation of the throne.
 The Yongle Emperor's literary undertaking did attract the attention of these scholars, who eventually joined the project.

 Because the Yongle Emperor did not want a strictly Confucian point of view for the encyclopedia, non-Confucian scholars were also included, and contributed to the Buddhist, Daoist, and Divination sections of the encyclopedia.
 The inclusion of these subjects intensified the scrutiny against the Yongle Emperor amongst Neo-Confucians who believed the encyclopedia was nothing but "wheat and chaff".
 However, despite the varied opinions, the encyclopedia is widely regarded as a priceless contribution in preserving a wide range of China's historic works, many of which would be lost otherwise.

 Disappearance

-The Yongle Dadian was not printed for the general public because the treasury had run out of funds when it was completed in 1408.
-It was placed in Wenyuan Ge (文淵閣) in Nanjing until 1421, when the Yongle Emperor moved the capital to Beijing and placed the Yongle Dadian in the Forbidden City.
+The Yongle Dadian was placed in Wenyuan Ge (文淵閣) in Nanjing until 1421, when the Yongle Emperor moved the capital to Beijing and placed the Yongle Dadian in the Forbidden City.
 In 1557, during the reign of the Jiajing Emperor, the encyclopedia was narrowly saved from a fire that burnt down three palaces in the Forbidden City.
 A manuscript copy was commissioned by Jiajing Emperor in 1562 and completed in 1567.
 The original copy was lost afterwards.
-There are three major hypotheses for its disappearance, but no conclusion was made:
+The theories as to what happened to the original are: